olivia3395/MBTI-Vibe/README.md

 ---

+## A Fun Personal Test

+Of course, I had to test **MBTI Vibe** on myself too.

+I used my own 朋友圈 content, and the app read me as **ENFJ** — which is exactly what I usually get from MBTI tests as well.
+Very on brand.

+So yes — at least in my case, the vibe check passed ✨

 ## What This App Tries to Capture

 MBTI Vibe is less like a rigid personality test and more like a **content aura interpreter**.